brighten/SIGCOMM2014/README.md

 The 2014 site includes a number of code and interface enhancements, such as `scripts/generate_programs`, and is also missing certain older scripts.

+The 2014 web chair was Brighten Godfrey, with Xuefeng Zhu working on web and tool programming.

 ## Overview

 The repository is organized as follows: